yuenhsu/Taiwan-Scooter-Data/README.md

 * [Vehicle Registration](https://stat.thb.gov.tw/) from the Transportation Highway Bureau

 ## Getting Started
 Python is required for running the scripts.
 In addition, some common libraries, such as `csv`, `time`, and `calendar`, are used.
+In addition, you should have `jupyter notebook` or similar interpreter available to be able to run the visualisation script in `.ipynb` format.
 ```bash
 $ pip install <library>
 ```

 ### Optional: Virtualenv
 I use [virtualenv](http://www.virtualenv.org) to isolate the environment for the project.
 However, this is not required to run the script.